 Exposure latitude

-Kodak UltraMax 400 has a pretty solid exposure latitude.
+Kodak UltraMax 400 has a fairly wide exposure latitude.
 The wide exposure latitude of the film ensures that just by shooting at the film’s box speed, you will end up getting well-exposed images.
 It is difficult to go wrong with the film when used at box speed.
-Also, the fact that it is DX coded, cameras with auto-exposure can automatically set the ISO to 400, all ready to take some fantastic images.
+Additionally, the fact that it is DX coded means that cameras with auto-exposure can automatically set the ISO to 400, allowing for the capture of some fantastic images.

-You can easily overexpose the film up to 3-stops while retaining ample highlight details.
-However, I did notice that overexposed images have a slight yellow color cast on them, especially the skin tones.
+You can easily overexpose the film up to 3 stops while retaining ample highlight details.
+However, I did notice that overexposed images have a slight yellow cast, especially on skin tones.

 Reasons to Shoot with Kodak UltraMax 400

 Kodak UltraMax 400 was designed to be a consumer-grade film, and it is.
-But, the fact that it can stand toe-to-toe against professional-grade films at a much cheaper rate alone speaks volumes about how good this film is.
+However, the fact that it can stand toe-to-toe with professional-grade films at a significantly lower rate alone speaks volumes about how good this film is.

 Consistency and predictability are other areas where this film shines.
-When taking an image, it is very important that you know what you are going to get.
-This is even more important for a film camera now that we have been spoiled with the comfort of using digital cameras.
+When taking an image, it is essential to know what you are going to get.
+This is even more important for a film camera, now that we have become accustomed to the comfort of using digital cameras.
 The film delivers consistently good exposure with great color accuracy and saturation.
 However, since the film is daylight balanced, you will want to account for the light sources you’re using when taking photos.

 Availability is another key strength of this film.
 No matter what film you use, you’d want it to be easily available, right?
 Well, you can get Kodak UltraMax 400 easily in almost every camera store, online stores like Amazon, B&H, and Adorama, and even in local drugstores.
 Once you get the hang of using Kodak UltraMax 400, you can rest assured that you won’t need to look too hard to get more supplies.